 Designing for How We Learn: One Simple Mantra

-In my last article I discussed what we have learned about learning over the last twenty years.
-At its purest level, the basis of learning between student and teacher is and has always been, “You know something that I need to know.”
-That basis has not changed, although we understand a lot more now about how that transfer of knowledge happens.
+The basis of learning has always been the opportunity to transfer knowledge.
+However, now we know a lot more about the different ways this transfer of knowledge can happen.
 People can learn anytime, anywhere and at any age with multiple devices.
-So if a university is spending hard-won capital dollars on new academic facilities, both the teaching methods and the teaching environment have to provide students with experiences that they cannot obtain on their own.
+So, if a university is spending hard-won capital dollars on new academic facilities, both the teaching methods and the teaching environment have to provide students with experiences that they cannot obtain on their own.

 See Hear Do Remember Diagram